 What is Origin doing?

-Through our Future Energy team, we have evaluated over 2,000 companies over the past three years to find great ideas to make energy easier and smarter for our customers.
+Our Future Energy team has evaluated over 2,000 companies over the past three years to find great ideas to make energy easier and smarter for our customers.

 Who is OhmConnect?

 OhmConnect already has more than 500,000 customers across the US and Canada who participate in regular energy-saving events.